modernuo/ModernUO/RUNUO_TO_MODERNUO.md

   * E.g. 5:00, 5:05, 5:10, regardless of when the server is booted.
 * Some items have their constructor arguments rearranged.

+## Changes to UO Mechanics
+* Min/max skill requirements for magery adjusted to be accurate to OSI
+* Buffs/Curses now apply appropriately

 ## Removed Features
 * Reporting
 * Remote Admin